icaps25/icaps25.github.io/content/attending/registration.md

 Registration fees will not be refunded in any portion if cancellation is received after **31st October**.

 If you cannot attend, your registration is transferable to another participant (the same type of registration fee).
-Please inform the local arrangement team at xxxx@xxxxx as soon as possible, but no later than **3rd November**, to whom your registration should be transferred.
+Please inform the local arrangement team at matt@mersevents.com as soon as possible, but no later than **3rd November**, to whom your registration should be transferred.

-## Invitation Letter & Questions?
+## Questions?

-Please complete your registration online to receive your letter of invitation.
-Invitations will be issued automatically as part of the registration confirmation process.
+Reach out to matt@mersevents.com for any questions regarding registration.
+Make sure to include ICAPS25 in the subject.